armandcismaru/BSE-Trading-PRDE/README.md

 - `--k-value` takes an `int` for the parameter `k` of DE
 - `--F-value` takes a `float` for the parameter `F` of DE
 - `--n-days` takes a `float` that specifies the number of days that the simulation will run

+An example on running balanced group tests with `k=5` & `F=0.9` for a one day market would be:

+`python PRDE.py --experiment-type bgr --k-value 5 --F-value 0.9 --n-days 1`